Here’s How to Solve the Diversity Problem at Your Company

 Pamela Rice, Head of Technology Strategy & Innovation Labs Engineering at Capital One, spoke about the opportunity to leverage technology to limit the ability of unconscious and conscious biases to cloud our judgments.

 Rice’s talk reminded me of Social Capital, which launched a data-focused investment platform in late 2017.
-By leveraging this platform, the VC firm was able to make decision on which startups to invest in while allowing founders to forgo the traditional investor pitch.
+By leveraging this platform, the VC firm was able to make decisions on which startups to invest in while allowing founders to forgo the traditional investor pitch.
 As reported in Fortune, the result of this data-focused approach was that 42 percent of the CEOs who received funding were females.

 Compare this to the fact that in 2016, only two percent of VC funding went to female founders.
 In response to this outcome, Fortune reported that Social Capital CEO Chamath Palihapitiya called the 42 percent data point “simply f@#%ing awesome.”
 Couldn’t have said it better myself.